dheero/OBF.github.io/wiki/BOSC/Organization.md

     wanted the SIGs to present something to the ISMB attendees about the SIG.
 -   Meet with OBF board to discuss future plans.
+-   Get Presentation Slides and post to [The Bosc Slideshare Account](http://www.slideshare.net/bosc) (note username is bosc, email darin for password, or just ask for it to be sent to the registered email address, which is bosc@open-bio.org, and then watch for it in the mailman admindb for bosc).

 <Category:BOSC>